baiango/C-GUI/coding_style.md

 	;}
 }
 ```
-### Do not use flag arguments or if/else to abstract away the functions
+### Do not use flag arguments or if/else to abstract away the functions.
 "if/else" just makes your code harder to read because of unpredictability.
 And sometimes slower to run too!
 **Flag Arguments are prohibited.**
 Make another function to abstract it instead.